KuaiSearch: An E-Commerce Search Dataset with Authentic Queries and Product Texts for Recall, Ranking, and Relevance: Experiment

 \section{Experiment}

 In this section, we report the performance of various baseline approaches on recall, ranking, and relevance tasks, respectively.
 All experiments are conducted on our KuaiSearch-Lite benchmark, which effectively improves experimental efficiency while preserving the representativeness of the evaluation.
+For trainable models, we report the average results over three independent runs with different random seeds.